ronconi-sec/RedTeam-Portfolio/Writeups/THM/TIER 0/defensive-security-intro.md

 ## ✅ Overview

-This room introduces the fundamentals of **defensive security**, which focuses on:
+This room introduces the fundamentals of **defensive security**, which focuses on :

 - Preventing intrusions
 - Detecting and responding to attacks when they occur